 We also made a batch of our regular recipe oobleck, and as usual it was a huge hit.
-Each time we make it Jackson and Preston make new discoveries and observations.
-This time Jackson noted that when he balled up the oobleck then threw it into the bowl it hit the other oobleck like a solid on solid, before slowly melting into liquid again and mixing back in.
-Both boys enjoyed placing it under pressure, tearing it, then letting it ooze again.
+Each time we make it the kids make new discoveries and observations.
+This time they noted that when they balled up the oobleck then threw it into the bowl it hit the other oobleck like a solid on solid, before slowly melting into liquid again and mixing back in.
+As usual, the kids enjoyed placing it under pressure, tearing it, then letting it ooze again.

 1 Cup Warm Water

-Mix with your hands so you can feel when it is all mixed and ready to play.
+Mix the cornstarch and water together with your hands so you can feel when it is all mixed and ready to play.
 Again it will become solid under pressure, then liquefy when pressure is removed.
 It helps if you can have a helper ready to add a little water or cornstarch if you feel it needs it.

-My little dragons played with this for over an hour and the oobleck was still going strong.
+My little guys played with this for over an hour and the oobleck was still going strong.
 They really love this stuff.
 It is fascinating.
 Try slapping it, and it stays solid!

 I warned you, this stuff is crazy weird.

-~ We use this experiment to discuss states of matter.
-Preston loves the immediate relationship between solid and liquid.
-He requires a lot of repetition to retain concepts and oobleck provides a wonderful opportunity to practice liquid versus solid.
+We use this experiment to discuss states of matter.
+Kids love the immediate relationship between solid and liquid.

-~ Jackson is learning how not only temperature can affect states of matter, but how pressure and force can also affect a matter’s state.
+Another lesson is learning how not only does temperature affect states of matter, but pressure and force can also affect a matter’s state.